ubc-library-rc/dri-needs-assessment/index.md

 **Focus Groups**

 One of the final survey questions asked whether participants would be willing to be contacted for follow-up focus groups.
 Of the 23 respondents who indicated they were willing to be contacted, we were able to schedule three focus groups with a total of 11 researchers.
 The focus groups were semi-structured, containing scripted questions but also allowing spontaneous follow-up questions and discussion (see Appendix B. for question script).
 For each session, two members from the assessment team were present, with one person leading the discussion and the other taking notes.
 Sessions were conducted via Zoom, and were recorded as well as transcribed using Zoom’s built-in software.
-Videos were deleted after transcripts were exported to a secure storage platform that shared with team members, and all transcripts were stripped of identifiers.
+Videos were deleted after transcripts were exported to a secure storage platform shared with team members, and all transcripts were stripped of identifiers.
 While transcripts weren’t formally coded or analyzed, excerpts of relevance were extracted and examined.

 **Limitations**

 The DRI Needs Assessment Survey was designed to scope out awareness and need for support and training in DRI.
-While free text fields allowed for respondents to provide additional qualitative feedback, the bulk of the survey focused on what was sought or needed and less on why or at what level or modality these training and supports were needed or not needed.
+While free text fields allowed for respondents to provide additional qualitative feedback, the bulk of the survey focused on what was sought or needed and less on why or at what level or in what modality these training and supports were needed or not needed.
 While the focus groups allowed a deeper dive into these issues, the pool of focus group participants represents a sample biased by both size and discipline.
-Consequently, while this survey is able to report on the degree to which DRI training and support are used, known about, or sought
+Consequently, while this survey is able to report on the degree of awareness of DRI supports and training and the degree to which DRI training and support are used and from which units or departments, further inquiry is needed to enhance our understanding of specific training and support needs, modalities of delivery, and access points to increase awareness.

 ### **Results**